alecngai/NSUS_BI_Assessment/README.md

 **c.
 How much data would you need to have statistical significance?**

-To determine statistical significance, we must first look at the two samples of data we want to compare.
+To determine statistical significance, we must first look at the two samples of data we want to compare, depending on the type of datasets, what kind of features and data types; then, we must analyze to understand further how much data we need.
+Depending on the situation, even 30 rows of data can be enough statistical significance.
+Therefore, we must delve further into data to understand our goal.

 First, we must establish our hypothesis, then calculate the P-value to determine if our data is statistically significant or not.